Parishioner or Visitor Injuries

 With any injury, no matter when you receive notice that the injury occurred, immediately follow these steps:

 Completed First Reports of Injury should be kept on file at your parish or school.
-Your location and the Diocese will be receiving copies of the letters sent out by Church Mutual to your employee in regard to the claim.
+Your location will be receiving information sent out by Church Mutual in regard to the claim.
 All of these documents should be kept in a separate, locked location from the personnel files.

 If the injury is reportable under OSHA requirements, Human Resources will contact your parish or organization to fill out the required record-keeping documentation.
 In January of each year, Human Resources will assist qualifying locations with their OSHA Forms as required under Minnesota State Law.